eschen42/devplan/README.md

    ```
        mkdir ~/rstudio
    ```
+   - Important: Files created within ~/rstudio will be owned by the owner of ~/rstudio (and have the same group as ~/rstudio).
+     -  Make sure that you adjust ~/rstudio userid and groupid with `chown` *before* you perform step 3.

 ## Step 3 - Run a new container instance from the image
    - Run the container with this new directory; note that the container will create files in this directory with UID 1000 (which is user rstudio on the guest), e.g.:
    ```
        docker run --name devplan --rm -ti -p 8787:8787 -p 8790:9090 -v ~/rstudio:/home/rstudio eschen42/devplan
    ```